 By rubbing the darkened stain with a petroleum-based solvent and then letting it evaporate, you can lighten the wood.

 Then, use a gel or liquid stain to achieve your desired color.
-It is best to start as light as you might want it to be, as it will be simpler to darken the stain than lighten it again.
+It is best to start with thin coats of a lighter solid stain, as it will be simpler to darken the stain than lighten it again.